TimeGate Studios: Bankruptcy

 On Wednesday, May 1, 2013, TimeGate Studios filed a petition for Chapter 11 bankruptcy protection in Texas Southern Bankruptcy Court, according to court documents obtained by Polygon.
-The petition filed by TimeGate listed total liabilities that ranged from $10 - $50 million, owed to creditors.
+The petition filed by TimeGate listed total liabilities that ranged from $10 to $50 million, owed to creditors.
 Creditors included companies such as Unreal Engine developer Epic Games, online game service Agora Games, transmedia developer DJ2 Entertainment, video game agency Birthplace Management Group, and video game publisher Southpeak Interactive.
 TimeGate Studios faced $7.35 million in damages and lost the license for Section 8 as part of a fraud suit between itself and SouthPeak.

-In 2009, TimeGate sued Southpeak, claiming Southpeak had withheld royalties and failed to follow through with localizing the title "Section 8".
-SouthPeak countersued, claiming TimeGate hadn't invested enough of its own capital into the game's development, among other complaints.
+In 2009, TimeGate sued Southpeak, claiming Southpeak had withheld royalties and failed to follow through with localizing Section 8.
+SouthPeak countersued, claiming TimeGate had not invested enough of its own capital into the game's development, among other complaints.
 The two entered into arbitration with a third party, who ruled in favor of SouthPeak, awarding SouthPeak $7.35 million in compensatory damages and control of the Section 8 license.
 In March 2013, this ruling was overturned in a federal court.
 In April 2013, a U.S. Court of Appeals for the Fifth Circuit filed to reverse and remand the prior March ruling, reinstating the arbitration award for SouthPeak.
-SouthPeak Interactive looked to convert TimeGate's Chapter 11 bankruptcy into a Chapter 7 liquidation, which would mean a studio closure for TimeGate.
+SouthPeak looked to convert TimeGate's Chapter 11 bankruptcy into a Chapter 7 liquidation, which would mean a studio closure for TimeGate.
 It was reported later in May that the studio had closed.